|Nutritional Guidelines (per serving)|

 Mix minced garlic with paprika, oregano, salt, white wine, and olive oil in a glass baking dish.

-Place pork loin slices into baking dish and spread spice mixture on both sides.
+Place pork loin slices into a baking dish and spread spice mixture on both sides.

 Cover pork with plastic wrap and marinate in the refrigerator for at least 1 hour, preferably overnight.